-Fire Alarm Monitoring Done On Site Partial Sprinkler System Full Sprinkler System 6 Smoke Detection Fire Extinguisher Devices Evacuation Plans/ Placards Number of Evacuation (fire) drills each calendar year
+Fire Alarm Monitoring Done On Site Partial 1 Sprinkler System Full 2 Sprinkler System 6 Smoke Detection Fire Extinguisher Devices Evacuation Plans/ Placards Number of Evacuation (fire) drills each calendar year

-RESIDENTIAL FACILITIES

 East Julia Martin 101-111 NO NO NO YES YES NO 1

 Gallatin Hall YES N/A YES YES YES NO 2

 Hannon Hall YES N/A YES YES YES NO 2

 Hapner Hall YES N/A YES YES YES NO 2

 Hedges Hall (North) YES N/A YES YES YES NO 2

 Hedges Hall (South) YES N/A YES YES YES NO 2

-Hyalite YES N/A YES YES YES NO 1
+Hyalite YES N/A YES YES YES NO 2

 Jefferson Hall YES N/A YES YES YES NO 2

 Johnstone Hall YES N/A YES YES YES NO 2

 Langford Hall YES N/A YES YES YES NO 2

 Madison Hall YES N/A YES YES YES NO 2

 Miller Dining YES N/A YES YES YES NO 0

 Quads A-F YES N/A YES YES YES NO 2

 Roskie Hall YES N/A YES YES YES NO 2

 West Julia Martin 112-115 NO NO NO YES YES NO 1

 Yellowstone Hall YES N/A YES YES YES NO 2

-FAMILY & GRADUATE HOUSING
+FAMILY & GRADU ATE HOUSI NG

 Branegan Court NO NO NO YES YES NO 0

 Grant Chamberlain NO NO NO YES YES NO 0

 McIntosh Court NO N/A YES YES YES NO 0

 Nelson Story Tower YES N/A YES YES YES NO 0

 Paisley Court NO NO NO YES YES NO 0

 Peter Koch Tower YES N/A YES YES YES NO 0

+South Street Resi- dence NO NO NO YES YES NO 0

+West Side Houses NO NO NO YES YES NO 0

+West Julia Martin 116-119 NO NO NO YES YES NO 0

-5Partial Sprinkler System is defined as having sprinklers in the common areas only.
+1Partial Sprinkler System is defined as having sprinklers in the common areas only.

-6Full Sprinkler system is defined as having sprinklers in both the common areas and individual rooms.
+2Full Sprinkler system is defined as having sprinklers in both the common areas and individual rooms.